Metro's existing CMS "WPS"

 Metro.co.uk in 2012

-WordPress VIP’s pricing structure was also very nice and simple with unlimited traffic, bandwidth and storage and a set charge additional charge depending on the support tier you require.
+WordPress VIP's pricing structure was also very nice and simple with unlimited traffic, bandwidth and storage and a set charge additional charge depending on the support tier you require.
 They also helped out with our content migration and we ended up going with a high level of support throughout our build and then dropped it down once we had gone live.
-They also run six data centres in active-active mode so you don’t need to worry about disaster recovery.
+They also run six data centres in active-active mode so you don't need to worry about disaster recovery.
 Automatticians are a very dedicated bunch and are distributed throughout the world which really helps when working on large scale projects such as this.
 They also have the ability to change the WordPress platform to ensure that you can achieve your goals.
 One thing to consider is that they check every line of code before it goes up on their platform both before your code goes live and once it is up and running.
+WordPress is also constantly being updated by the large worldwide community it has behind it and a lot of the commodity items that a websites needs are taken care of for you.
+It had to go to the investment board twice but just before the second time CRX melted down and for five days straight we could only run it for 20 minutes out of every hour to update our Akamai cache and keep the site looking somewhat fresh.
+This couldn't have come at a better time in the decision making process and we got the sign off we needed.

 Metro.co.uk in 2013 on the WordPress VIP platform